 What Is Motor Management?

-When most people think of motor management, they think of storing motors in a warehouse However, that isn’t the entire picture.
-Motor management should include every aspect of a motor’s life, from the time it is purchased until it is retired and everything in between (maintenance, repairs, rebuilds).
+When most people think of motor management, they think of storing motors in a warehouse.
+However, that is not the entire picture.
+Motor management is every aspect of a motor’s life, from the time it is purchased until it is retired and everything in between (maintenance, repairs, rebuilds).

 Motor Management Programs - More Than a Spreadsheet